Brian-MacCurtin/Data-Analyst-Practice/README.md

 *Table 3: The Most Demanded Skills for the Top 10 Highest Paying Remote Data Analyst Jobs*

-- SQL seems to be the common demoniator in remote data analyst jobs with 8 of the top paying companies requiring it
+- SQL seems to be the common denominator in remote data analyst jobs with 8 of the top paying companies requiring it

 - Programming languages Python and R are also highly sought after